 Leasing companies are subject to laws and regulations relating to extending financing generally and are also members of industry associations which have adopted, among other things, codes of business practice.
-Laws, regulations and codes of business practice may be adopted with respect to existing leases or the leasing, marketing, selling, pricing, financing and collections processes which might increase the costs of compliance of Pawnee and Lease-Win, or require them to alter their respective businesses, strategies or operations.
+Laws, regulations and codes of business practice may be adopted with respect to existing leases or the leasing, marketing, selling, pricing, financing and collections processes which might increase the costs of compliance of Pawnee and Lease-Win, or require them to alter their respective businesses, strategies or operations, in a fashion that could hamper Pawnee's ability to conduct business in the future.